LukeErren/Dog_Breed_Classifier/README.md

 # Directories
 * templates - directory with HTML files used by the web application
 * data- directory with the trained data, used by the web application

+# Installation
+Workbook : Copy the dog_app.ipynb to your Anaconda Workbook directory.
+Application : start web application with 'python run.py'

+# Dependency
+Install all requered packages.

+The web application is developed with Flask version 1.1.1 and Keras version 2.3.1